 Test your microphone and headphones (which are important for avoiding echo!), make sure your laptop is running smoothly, and take care of any software updates so that everything is as up-to-date as possible.
 That way, once you click that meeting link, it’s all smooth sailing.

 To that end, a strong internet connection is an absolute must for Zoom meetings.
+Even when using other Zoom alternatives, technical preparation is essential.
 The last thing you want is your Wifi cutting out in the middle of your sentence while you’re selling your strengths to a dream employer.

 To make sure you’re fully prepared, comfortable, and ready to speak, have all of your essential interview materials reviewed and on-hand during your interview.
 This includes your resume, references, portfolio, and any notes you may have to refer to.
 Just as with any interview, you’ll want to make sure you’re well-versed in all of your accomplishments, past roles, and strengths.